 I spent my twenties and the first half of my thirties migrating from seasonal job to seasonal job.
 It was really all about fun – new places to explore, new adventures with new friends.
 I spent so much of my formative years living season by season.
 Even though I’ve been working one job (with CoolWorks) for the last 22 years – I still experience my life a season at a time.
 So fast forward to this past summer season.

-A few of us formed a group in January 2017 called Voices from the Border, and we’ve spent countless hours, and days, helping these migrants, taking food and water and clothes, helping transport them with a volunteer nurse friend of ours back and forth between the port and shelters and to medical clinics when necessary.
-All while they wait for their turn to cross into the U.S. and request asylum.
-Summer then passed into fall, and people are still migrating, and we’re still doing what we can to help.
+A few of us on the US side formed a non-profit called Voices from the Border, and in coordination with a nurse and his non-profit on the Sonoran side we became a binational aid organization, and together we have spent countless hours, and days, helping these migrants, taking food and water and clothes, helping transport them back and forth between the port and shelters and to medical clinics.
+All while they hope and wait for their opportunity to request asylum in the U.S.

 Working with this population of migrants, I’ve reflected on my own migrating movements throughout my life.
 And how I’ve been able to do so with great privilege.
 Never having to run away from something, but always simply running to the next grand adventure.